paliarush/magento2-vagrant-for-developers/README.md

 During initial project setup or during `bash init_project.sh -fc` (with `-fc` project will be re-created from scratch), sample data repositories willl be checked out to `vagrant_project_root/magento2ce/magento2ce-sample-data` and `vagrant_project_root/magento2ce/magento2ee-sample-data`.

 To install Magento with sample data set `install_sample_data` in [config.yaml](etc/config.yaml.dist) to `1` and run `bash m-switch-to-ce -f` or `bash m-switch-to-ee -f`, depending on the edition to be installed.
 To disable sample data, set this option to `0` and force-switch to necessary edition (using the same commands).

+### Basic data generation

+Several entities are generated for testing purposes by default using REST API after Magento installation:
+- Customer with address (credentials `customer@example.com`:`123123qQ`)
+- Category
+- Couple simple products
+- Configurable product

+To disable this feature, set `magento/generate_basic_data` in [config.yaml](etc/config.yaml.dist) to `0` and run `bash m-switch-to-ce -f` or `bash m-switch-to-ee -f`, depending on the edition to be installed.

 ### Use Magento CLI (bin/magento)